 - Cretaceous: 145.0 to 66.0 million years ago

 Dinosaurs were extinct by the end of the Cretaceous Period.
 The exception to this statement might be the ancestors of birds.
 Researchers believe that birds are descended from dinosaurs or are actually dinosaurs.
-Though 66 million years is the latest end of the Cretaceous Period, some people still use 65 million years as the cut-off point.
+Though the end of the Cretaceous Period is often said to be 66 million years ago today, some people still use the older decision of 65 million years ago as the cut-off point.

 The Dinosaur Exhibit

 The creators of the dinosaur models consult paleontologists and other experts before they design their constructions.
 They try to make their models as biologically accurate as possible based on the current scientific knowledge.
 The models are life-sized, but in some cases the creators have created smaller animals than adults and called them juveniles.

 The animation of a particular dinosaur occurs at frequent intervals but not continuously.
 It's sometimes startling when the movement begins.
 The action is triggered by a motion sensor beside the model.
 A required pause after each movement cycle appears to overide the sensor.

 A model moves its head and tail and its mouth opens.
 The bipedal animals move their front legs.
 The eyes of some of the models open and close, a process that increases the impression that they are alive.
 The movement of the models is accompanied by sounds that are popularly associated with the real animals.
 The undersurface of some of the dinosaurs moves in and out as they vocalize as though they are breathing.